 Acceptable professional standing to be designated as participating in MOC includes, at minimum, holding an active, unrestricted license to practice medicine in at least one jurisdiction of the U.S. or Canada.
-We assess a diplomate's professionalism continually as one means to assess professional standing.
+Further, all U.S. and Canadian medical licenses that a diplomate holds must be unrestricted.
+The ABA assess a diplomate's professionalism continually as one means to assess professional standing.
 Further information regarding professional standing requirements is found in Section 7.06.